 Customer support inquiries that include personally identifiable information (PII).

-Dawent acts as a data processor when its add-ons process Google Workspace data strictly within your account.
+Dawent acts as a data processor when its apps process Google Workspace data strictly within your account and solely as permitted by Google Workspace's API policies.

 Data access is limited to the OAuth scopes explicitly authorized by you during installation and use.